-Jasmin Mara López is an award-winning journalist, audio producer, youth media educator and filmmaker that works in the U.S. and Mexico.
+Jasmin Mara López is a documentary filmmaker, audio producer, and youth media educator that works in the U.S. and Mexico.
 Born in Los Angeles with familial roots in México, her childhood was affected by issues experienced on both sides of the U.S.- México border.
 This instilled in her a strong passion for immigrant rights, youth empowerment, and social change.

-Jasmin’s clients and collaborations have included Audible, Al Jazeera, Hechinger Report, El Tecolote Newspaper, Immigrant Defense Project/Indefensible Podcast, KALW, KCRW’s Sonic Trace, KPCC, KPFA's Cronicas de la Raza, KQED’s The California Report, KUSP, Marketplace, Lantigua Williams & Co., Monocle Radio, Newsdesk.org, North Carolina Public Radio, NPR’s Latino USA, Scalawag Magazine, Southern Poverty Law Center, The Times-Picayune, Voice of Witness, and WWNO.
+Clients and collaborations: Audible, Al Jazeera, Crooked Media, Hechinger Report, El Tecolote Newspaper, Immigrant Defense Project/Indefensible Podcast, KALW, KCRW’s Sonic Trace, KPCC, KPFA's Cronicas de la Raza, KQED’s The California Report, KUSP, Marketplace, Monocle Radio, Newsdesk.org, North Carolina Public Radio, NPR’s Latino USA, Scalawag Magazine, Southern Poverty Law Center, The Times-Picayune, Voice of Witness, and WWNO.